-The safeguarding cabinet is located in the Designated Safeguarding Lead's office and only the DSL and members of the Safeguarding Team have access to these records.
-Additional records are also kept electronically and the electronic drive is secure with restricted access only to members of the Senior Leadership Team.
+The safeguarding cabinet is located in the Safeguarding Officer's room and only the DSL and members of the safeguarding team have access to these records.

+Additional records are also kept electronically and the electronic drive is secure with restricted access only to members of the senior leadership team.
 Children about whom there are concerns have individual drop down files located in the safeguarding cupboard, electronic folders stored and chronologies stored on the secure Child Protection Drive.